Gaspar Noé: Style and influences

-Noé stated in the September 2012 edition of Sight & Sound magazine that seeing 2001: A Space Odyssey at the age of seven changed his life, without which experience he would never have become a director.
+Noé stated in the September 2012 edition of Sight & Sound magazine that seeing 2001: A Space Odyssey at the age of seven changed his life, an experience without which he would never have become a director.
 A poster for the film features notably in a scene towards the end of Irreversible.
+He also credits his mother for taking him to see other transgressive films as a child, including one by Fassbinder, and cites the skeleton fight scene from Jason and the Argonauts as a core memory from his youth.